KZY20112001/commerce/README.md

 # commerce
 A very simple website which allows users to register, login and bid the items from other users.
-Created using Django
+Created using Django for an online course